tohtsky/irspack/Readme.md

 ## Step 3.
 Optimize the Hyperparameter

-Now that we can evaluate the recommenders' performance against validation set, we can use [optuna](https://github.com/optuna/optuna)-backed hyperparameter optimizer.
+Now that we can evaluate the recommenders' performance against the validation set, we can use [optuna](https://github.com/optuna/optuna)-backed hyperparameter optimizer.

 ```Python
 from irspack.optimizers import P3alphaOptimizer